anurajmohan/starter-hugo-academic/content/event/KMCT/index.md

 ---
-title: Invited Talk on 'Deep Learning on Graphs' for Faculty Development Programme on Artificial Intelligence and Data Science at Royal College of Engineering and Technology, Thrissur
+title: Invited Talk on 'Deep Learning on Graphs' for Faculty Development Programme on Artificial Intelligence and Data Science

 event: FDP